 Global Terrorism Database

 The world has been conflicted for decades on how to deal with the rising threat of terrorism across the globe.
-From September 11, 2001 to the more recent migrant crises, terrorism has been a major talking point in every American Election cycle and many others throughout the world.
-Easily accessible information surrounding these topics are becoming more necessary, not just for Intelligence agencies but for the news reporter and everyday voter.
-This app provides easily accessible and high quality analytical data to anyone who is interested in understanding how terror afflicts each region of the world within the last decade.
+From September 11, 2001 to the more recent migrant crisis, terrorism has been a major talking point in every American Election cycle and many others throughout the world.
+Easily accessible information related to these concerns is becoming more necessary, not just for Intelligence agencies but for the news reporter and everyday voter.
+This app provides easily accessible and high quality analytical data to anyone who is interested in understanding how terror affects each region of the world within the last decade.

 How has terrorist activity changed over the last three decades?

 Where are terrorist most active?

 The Global Terrorism Database (GTD) is an open-source database maintained by researchers at the National Consortium for the Study of Terrorism and Responses to Terrorism (START).
 The GTD is supported by the US department of Homeland Security and The US Department of State.